+ECONOMIC INTEGRATION IN AFRICA.
 Definition of economic integration.
 Economic integration may be defined as a condition of international trade in which all trade barriers and restrictions are removed.
-In economic integration, there is perfect capital mobility, complete freedom of establishment of business and unhindered flow of information and technology.
+In economic integration, there is perfect capital mobility, complete freedom of establishment of business and an unhindered flow of information and technology.

 Countries with common interests come together to form an organization whose major objectives are to remove trade barriers and other obstacles that reduce the free flow of goods and services between them.
-A good example of an economic integration in Africa is the Economic Community of West African State (ECOWAS).
+A good example of economic integration in Africa is the Economic Community of West African States (ECOWAS).

 Types of regional economic integration in Africa

-- Economic Union: Economic union is a type of integration which takes the form of total integration of the member-countries.
-It is aimed at harmonizing the social, economic, industrial commercial and technological polices of member-nations.
-Furthermore, it involves the unification of member-nations, monetary and fiscal policies.
-A good example of Economic union is the Economic Community of West African State (ECOWAS).
+- Economic Union: Economic union is a type of integration which takes the form of total integration of the member countries.
+It is aimed at harmonizing the social, economic, industrial commercial and technological policies of member nations.
+Furthermore, it involves the unification of member nations and monetary and fiscal policies.
+A good example of an Economic union is the Economic Community of West African States (ECOWAS).

-- Customs Union: Customs union is agreement among nations to eliminate trade barriers such as tariffs and quotas among themselves or members and to adopt common barriers to imports from non- member- countries.
+- Customs Union: Customs union is an agreement among nations to eliminate trade barriers such as tariffs and quotas among themselves or members and to adopt common barriers to imports from a non-member- countries.

 - Tariffs are abolished.

-- Each member-countries is given free hand to maintain its customs duties and tariffs against non-member countries.
+- Each member country is given a free hand to maintain its customs duties and tariffs against non-member countries.

 - All track restrictions are abolished.